netinvent/command_runner/README.md

  - encoding (str/bool): Which text encoding the command produces, defaults to cp437 under Windows and utf-8 under Linux
  - stdout (str/queue.Queue/function/False/None): Optional path to filename where to dump stdout, or queue where to write stdout, or callback function which is called when stdout has output
  - stderr (str/queue.Queue/function/False/None): Optional path to filename where to dump stderr, or queue where to write stderr, or callback function which is called when stderr has output
- - split_streams (bool): Split stdout and stderr into two separate results
  - windows_no_window (bool): Shall a command create a console window (MS Windows only), defaults to False
  - live_output (bool): Print output to stdout while executing command, defaults to False
  - method (str): Accepts 'poller' or 'monitor' stdout capture and timeout monitoring methods
  - check interval (float): Defaults to 0.05 seconds, which is the time between stream readings and timeout checks
  - stop_on (function): Optional function that when returns True stops command_runner execution
+ - on_exit (function): Optional function that gets executed when command_runner has finished (callback function)
  - process_callback (function): Optional function that will take command_runner spawned process as argument, in order to deal with process info outside of command_runner
+ - split_streams (bool): Split stdout and stderr into two separate results
+ - silent (bool): Allows to disable command_runner's internal logs, except for logging.DEBUG levels which for obvious reasons should never be silenced
  - close_fds (bool): Like Popen, defaults to True on Linux and False on Windows
  - universal_newlines (bool): Like Popen, defaults to False
  - creation_flags (int): Like Popen, defaults to 0